colorchestra/y/README.md

 – [Homer Simpson](https://youtu.be/R_rF4kcqLkI?t=1m50s)

 ## Features
++ Ask yourself: "y the hell am I doing this?" with every new task
 + Not-really-intuitive CLI interface
 + Super outdated file-based database
 + Automatic Git commits on Feierabend (and push if a remote is set)